RashRAJ/Terraform-101/Terraform-aws-instance/Readme.md

 Use `terraform validate ` to ensure your configurations are syntatically valid and internnally consistent.

 `terraform apply`

+# Adding a `variable.tf` file
+we created a variable file that defines the name of the instance and affected the change on the `main.tf` file (note the tags section), you can also make ths changes  directly from the command line using `terraform apply -var "instance_name=YetAnotherName"`

 and lastly do not forget `Terraform Destroy`